Cork Emergency Departments

 - If you become anxious or panicky

-What can I do to prevent postural hypotension?
+What should I do to manage symptoms

 - Get out of bed slowly.
 First sit up, sit on the side of the bed, then stand up